Moving A House: Tips, Cost And More

-Depending on where you live, your home could be built on several different types of foundations.
+Depending on where you reside, your home may have been built on several different types of foundations.
 Two of the more common types of foundation that you may encounter are a basement foundation and concrete slab.
-However, in coastal areas, it’s common to build on a pier foundation as well.
-It’s important to keep in mind that different foundation types can also affect the overall price of the move.
-If you’re moving a house built on a pier foundation, the crew can simply slide the steel support beams under the house and use a unified hydraulic jacking system to lift the house.
-But if the house is built on a slab or with a basement foundation, they will need to dig around the outside and cut holes into the foundation before inserting steel posts, which can lead to higher costs.
+However, in coastal areas of the country, it’s common to build on a pier foundation as well.
+It’s important to keep in mind that different foundation types can also affect the overall price of your move.
+If you’re moving a house built on a pier foundation, for instance, your moving crew can simply slide steel support beams under the house and use a unified hydraulic jacking system to lift the home.
+But if your property is built on a slab or with a basement foundation, they will need to dig around the outside and cut holes into the foundation before inserting steel posts, which can lead to higher costs.

-Before you even start the process of moving, you need to make sure everything is disconnected.
-You’ll need a plumber to make sure the plumbing to the different areas of the house is disconnected from the main line.
-The same is going to be true for the electrical system and gas line.
+Pro tip: Before you begin the moving process, you’ll need to make sure that all utilities are disconnected.
+This means having to hire a plumber to make sure that the plumbing that runs to different areas of your house is disconnected from the main line.
+Note that the same will also hold true for the electrical system and gas line.
 As you might imagine, once you’ve successfully moved and relocated your house to its new location, all of these systems and connections will then need to be hooked back up again at your final destination.
 This labor comes at additional cost.

 1. Plans And Permits

-Before any work can be done, you’ll need to apply for the permits needed.
-To get these, you can sit down with a general contractor, architect and engineer to draw up the plans for how the house will be moved.
-Once the plans have been finished, you can submit them to the city for approval.
+Prior to performing any work on moving your home, it’s critical to apply for any and all official permits needed.
+To obtain these, you’ll start by sitting down with a general contractor, architect, and engineer to draw up plans for how the house will be transported and moved.
+Once these plans have been finalized, you’ll then submit them to the city for approval.

 2. Clear The Driving Route

-Before moving day, the general contractor will need to determine the best possible way to go about moving your house and route to take with the home.
+Before moving the home, your hired contractor will need to determine the best possible way to go about moving your house and route to take with the home.
 Ideally, the route that they will choose to take will be the way that involves the fewest obstacles and potential points of uncertainty.
 Noting this, they should look to do their best to avoid streets that might have power lines and trees close to the road, as well as narrow or winding roadways that are more difficult to traverse.
-If there are obstructions that can’t be avoided, the contractor will need to discuss options with the property owners or the city to come with possible workarounds or alternative options.
+If there are obstructions that can’t be avoided, the contractor will also need to discuss options with the property owners or the city to come with possible workarounds or alternative options.

 3. Disconnect The House

 Having finished the planning process, actual physical work on transporting (and/or disassembling) the home can begin.
-A plumber and electrician will need to be hired to help you disconnect the plumbing and electrical leading into the house.
-At this point in the home moving process, your moving company will also start the process of detaching the house from its foundation.
-If there’s a basement, holes will need to be drilled in the foundation to provide access for the steel beams used to lift the house and make it ready for transport.
+A plumber and electrician will need to be hired to help you disconnect the plumbing and electrical systems leading into the house.
+At this point in the home moving process, your moving company will also begin the process of detaching the house from its foundation.
+If there’s a basement on your property, holes will also need to be drilled in the foundation to provide access for the steel beams used to lift the house and make it ready for transport.

 4. Lift Up The House

-Once the house has been disconnected from the foundation, the moving company will slide metal beams and use a unified hydraulic jacking system to lift the house.
+Once your home has been disconnected from its foundation, your moving company will then slide metal beams underneath it and utilize a unified hydraulic jacking system to lift the house.
 By leveraging this system to raise the property up and off of the land where it currently sits, they’ll be able to lift all sides of the house at the same time so that it’s completely level.

 5. Move The House To Its New Location

-Next, the company will begin moving the house to its new location.
-But as you’ll soon discover, there is a little work that needs to be done at the new site before this can happen.
-There needs to be a new foundation prepared and ready for the house to comfortably sit on at its final destination.
-Once this has been done, the moving company will move the house and slide it down a ramp system so that it’s placed on its new foundation.
+Following this process, your moving company will begin transporting your house to its new location.
+But as you’ll soon discover, there is a little work that also needs to be done at the new site before this can happen.
+Put simply, a new foundation needs to be prepared and made ready for the house to comfortably sit on at its final destination.
+Once this has been done, the moving company will then move the house and slide it down a ramp system so that it’s placed soundly on its new foundation.
 They will then jack the house back up so the wheels can be removed.

 6. Reconnect And Move In

 Finished moving your home from Point A to Point B?
-There’s still one more step to take, in which a mason will come in and build the foundation up to the house and at that point the moving company will be able to lower the home onto the foundation and remove their equipment.
-The plumber and electrician will then be able to come back in the house and reconnect plumbing and electrical systems.
+There’s still one more step to take, in which a mason will come in and build the foundation up to the house.
+At this point, the moving company will then be able to lower your home onto its new foundation and remove their equipment.
+A plumber and electrician will then be able to swing by your house and reconnect plumbing and electrical systems.
 At this point, tired but no doubt elated, it will finally be time for you to move back into your home – and admire your new surroundings.

 The Bottom Line